 These are the key behaviors of someone with ADHD and may require an ADHD treatment program.
-While some people with only have problems with one type of behavior, some have both inattention and hyperactivity-impulsivity issues.
-Everyone likely has some degree of inattention and impulsivity, but for people with ADHD, these behaviors occur more frequently, are more severe and interfere with their quality of life and their ability to function at school, work or home.
+While some people only have problems with one type of behavior, some have inattention and hyperactivity-impulsivity issues.
+Everyone likely has some degree of inattention and impulsivity.
+Still, for people with ADHD, these behaviors occur more frequently, are more severe, and interfere with their quality of life and ability to function at school, work, or home.

 Symptoms of Inattention

 Symptoms of inattention include:

 - Problems staying focused while engaged in certain tasks and conversations